sysdia-solutions/thumbifier/README.md

     * `~/thumbifier/bin/thumbifier rpc Elixir.Ecto.Storage up "['Elixir.Thumbifier.Repo']".`
     * `~/thumbifier/bin/thumbifier rpc Elixir.Ecto.Migrator run "['Elixir.Thumbifier.Repo', <<\"~/thumbifier/lib/thumbifier-0.0.1/priv/repo/migrations\">>, up, [{all, true}]]."`
   * To stop the service if needed: `~/thumbifier/bin/thumbifier stop`

+#### Quick Docker Deployment

+A simple way to test deployment is to use the provided docker container (requires Docker 0.8+).
+The docker container builds with all of the required dependencies except a database server.

+To utilise the docker container:

+  * Ensure a `config/prod.secret.exs` file exists correctly configured.
+    * Requires database configuration for production with the correct `hostname` as it won't be `localhost` inside the container.
+    * Requires the http port setting to `port 80`

+      ```
+      config :thumbifier, Thumbifier.Endpoint,
+        http: [port: 80]
+      ```
+  * Run the Ecto migrations for production `MIX_ENV=prod mix ecto.migrate`
+  * Start the docker container `./docker-deploy.sh start`

+    _note: this command may require being run as sudo_

+The script should run the `exrm` build and release process then start the docker build process adding the build to the container.

+Once the process is complete, the service should be accessible by visiting `http://127.0.0.1` as docker is configured to map the host port 80 to the docker container port 80 (where the service is running).

+To terminate the docker container, simply run `./docker-deploy.sh kill`

 ## Using the Thumbifier